interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 There are other ways of handling this, and you're not obligated to use my way.
 </div>

+The starter code provides a vizualization method that displays a directed graph of the game that you have created.
+If you'd like to compare your game graph against mine, you can look at [my vizualization of Action Castle](game-visualization.pdf).

 ### Task 2: Implement Your Own Creation